 The last couple times I went skiing I wore one of their heavy-duty jackets that was waterproof on the outside, then had a puffy removable jacket on the inside.
 I stayed toasty warm all the time.
 They make a lot of good-looking, less bulky jackets though that are more form-fitting if you want your shape to show on the slopes or the winter sidewalks—for men and women.
 See the jacket selection here: men or women.

 Nobody will ever call the Adidas return policy generous: it’s only for 30 days, the item has to be unused, and it has to be purchased direct from their own website.
+This is no Tilley Hats when it comes to standing behind the products.
 Thankfully their pricing makes up for this a bit: you won’t see $650 jackets or $200 pants like you do with Arc’teryx or Helly Hansen.
 Most jackets come in under $200 and a lot of their shoes list for less than $100.

 Adidas Outdoor apparel is available in the brick and mortar world at their stores and many athletic stores.
 You can find a good selection of their offerings at Backcountry.com.